 - Skin rash (dermatitis)

-- Use an air purifier with a HEPA filter to capture airborne mold spores (read: How to Choose the Right Air Purifier).
+- Use an air purifier with a HEPA filter to capture airborne mold spores.

 - Keep humidity between 40-60%; preferably about 35%.

-- Reduce moisture in the bathroom and kitchen by turning on an exhaust fan or opening a window after bathing or cooking.
+- Reduce moisture in the bathroom and kitchen by turning on an exhaust fan or opening a window during and after bathing or cooking.

 - If you reside in a humid climate, use an air conditioner or a dehumidifier to keep the humidity levels low.

-- Fix all leaks immediately and dry any water-damaged areas within 24-48 hours; the sooner, the better.
+- Fix all leaks immediately and dry any water-damaged areas within 24 to 48 hours; the sooner, the better.

-- Clean sinks and tubs to keep mold and mildew at bay with a nontoxic solution.
+- Clean sinks and tubs with a nontoxic solution to keep mold and mildew at bay.

-- Change your HVAC filters regularly (every 3 months according to the EPA).
+- Change your HVAC filters regularly (every 3 months according to Energy Star).
 I recommend a high-performance electrostatically charged filter.
-These fibers act like tiny magnets to attract and capture small particles, removing even small, lung-damaging particles from your home’s air.
+The fibers in these filters act like tiny magnets to attract and capture small particles, removing even small, lung-damaging particles from your home’s air.